 Stephen is an online writer and former English teacher who is interested in sociology, economics, and literature.

-You go to a restaurant with some friends, the waiter shows you to your table, you sit, order drinks, and look over the menu.
-Just a normal night out in good company.
-This is a freedom that many of us take for granted.
-You are free to go to a restaurant, free to choose which restaurant, and free to order whatever you like from the menu.
+You go to a restaurant with some friends.
+The waiter shows you to your table, and you order drinks and look over the menu—just a normal night out in good company.
+But this is a freedom that many of us take for granted; you are free to go to a restaurant, free to choose which restaurant, and free to order whatever you like from the menu.

-But, even here, your freedom has limitations and your range of choices is constrained.
-You can only go to the restaurants that are within reach and you can only pick a dish that the restaurant will serve you.
-There might be other constraints as well - maybe you are allergic to some ingredients or you are vegan.
+Even here, however, your freedom has limitations, and your range of choices is constrained.
+You can only go to restaurants that are within reach, and you can only pick a dish that the restaurant will serve you.
+There might be other constraints as well; maybe you are allergic to some ingredients, or you are vegan.
 Then again, the restaurant might guide you towards choosing one thing over another through pricing or your waiter's recommendations.

 Freedom, then, is conditional.
 There are limits, limits that we normally accept without concern.
-But these limits, constraints, if you prefer, have implications for society that reach far beyond the trivial.
+But these limits—or constraints, if you prefer—have implications for society that reach far beyond the trivial.

 Freedom and the State

-Nozick was a firm believer in restricting the powers of the state.
-In fact, cutting its function right back to that of protecting citizens against "force, fraud, theft, and administering courts of law" Anyone who has filled out an income tax form or runs up against some pettifogging piece of legislation will have some sympathy with his view.
+Nozick was a firm believer in restricting the powers of the state—and in fact, in cutting the state's function right back to that of protecting citizens against "force, fraud, theft, and administering courts of law."
+Anyone who has filled out an income tax form or runs up against some pettifogging piece of legislation will have some sympathy with his view.
 This is the so-called nightwatchman state that limits itself to ensuring that we can all sleep safely in our beds at night.